 Focus artificial intelligence efforts on back office tasks and automation to reap ROI and lay the foundation for real transformation.
 This is one of five priorities for making the most of AI this year.

 Such quick wins are a good way to start, but AI can do much more, even when it comes to automating routine tasks (something 35% of executives said would be a key capability in 2020).
-A new breed of enterprise voice assistants, for example, can fundamentally change how people work — navigating myriad systems behind the scenes to quickly deliver needed information, prompting employees to complete tasks, and continually learning and improving.
+A new breed of enterprise voice assistants, for example, can fundamentally change how people work—navigating myriad systems behind the scenes to quickly deliver needed information, prompting employees to complete tasks.
+And over time, these voice assistants continually learn and improve

 Soon, AI will go even further.
-When we asked about the AI-related scenarios they considered among the top-three threats over the next five years, it wasn’t even close: A full 46% cited disruption, whether of their geographical markets or of the sectors in which they operate.
+We asked which AI-related scenarios respondents considered among the top-three threats over the next five years.
+A full 46% cited disruption, whether of their geographical markets or of the sectors in which they operate.
 Yet, when we asked which benefits they were hoping to achieve with AI, only 12% said they were planning to disrupt their own or other industries.
 In other words, nearly four times as many respondents fear disruption as plan to be disrupters themselves.

 For your company’s bottom line, automating routine tasks in tax and finance is anything but boring.